| Spec | TP-Link Archer AX55 | ASUS RT-AX55 | TP-Link Archer BE550 | ASUS RT-BE88U |

 Cons

-- At $310, it costs significantly more than the TP-Link BE550 for comparable WiFi 7 coverage
+- At $289, costs significantly more than the TP-Link BE550 for comparable WiFi 7 coverage

-- AsusWRT depth can overwhelm users who just want to plug it in and forget it
+- AsusWRT depth can overwhelm users who just want to plug in and forget

-The RT-BE88U is the router you buy when you want everything and are willing to pay for it.
+The RT-BE88U is the router you buy when you want everything.
 Two 10G ports, one SFP+ (flexible for fiber or 10G copper), four 2.5G ports, four 1G ports — the wired connectivity alone exceeds most small business switches.
-When 2.5G and multi-gig ISP tiers become more common in 2026 and 2027, this hardware is already ready.
+At $289 (down from its $349 launch price), it’s reached a more reasonable position in the market.

 AiProtection Pro comes lifetime on every RT-BE88U.
-VPN Fusion runs a commercial VPN and your regular traffic simultaneously on separate logical interfaces — no need to disable VPN access to reach local devices.
-AsusWRT 5.0 is the deepest consumer router firmware available, covering everything from VLAN tagging to custom DDNS to detailed traffic analytics by device.
+VPN Fusion runs a commercial VPN and your regular traffic simultaneously on separate logical interfaces — no need to disable VPN to reach local devices.
+AsusWRT 5.0 is the deepest consumer router firmware available, covering VLAN tagging, custom DDNS, and detailed per-device traffic analytics.

-The dual-band design is the one genuine limitation here.
-The Archer BE550 runs tri-band and dedicates the 6GHz channel as a clean, uncongested backhaul for mesh nodes.
+The dual-band design is the one genuine limitation.
+The Archer BE550 dedicates the 6GHz channel as a clean backhaul for mesh nodes.
 The RT-BE88U uses MLO to combine the 5GHz and 6GHz bands on a single radio, which delivers lower latency on the direct connection but removes the dedicated backhaul advantage in multi-node setups.

 For a dense home office with wired switches, NAS storage, and 10G network needs, the RT-BE88U is the right call.